 Facing contemporary ecological challenges with critically attuned and creatively oriented tools

-Tool-making is a signature trait of the human species.
+Tool making is a signature trait of the human species.
 What tools can we make, and might we require, in the age of the human, the anthropocene: a name for the present geological epoch when humans are the most potent force shaping earth’s systems?
 Global warming and other anthropocene challenges, including the ongoing sixth mass extinction event, often lead to apocalyptic visions, or apathy.
 Through the Ecotopian Toolkit initiative, we explore a longer history of the anthropocene to help represent—and respond to—our contemporary moment.
-Might a utopian turn help us navigate warmer, rising waters and build new forms of refuge?
-What tools can STEAM (Science, Technology, Engineering, Arts, and Math) educators in universities, museums, and non-profits design and develop via the history of utopia and its hope for better futures?
+Might a utopian approach to the problem of global warming help us navigate warmer, rising waters and build forms of refuge?
+What tools can STEAM (Science, Technology, Engineering, Arts, and Math) educators in universities, museums, and nonprofits design and develop via the history of utopia and its hope for better futures?

 2018 Ecotopian Toolkit

 Deirdre Murphy, "Mapping Movements: The Invisible Highways of Urban Birds at the Water's Edge"

 FICTILIS, "Wastewater Walk"

 2017 Ecotopian Toolkit for the Anthropocene Conference Keynote Speakers:

 Click here for the 2017 Ecotopian Toolkit for the Anthropocene Conference full site.